kubernetes/website/content/en/blog/_posts/2016-03-00-Kubernetes-1-2-Even-More-Performance-Upgrades-Plus-Easier-Application-Deployment-And-Management-.md

 ---
-title: " Kubernetes 1.2: Even more performance upgrades, plus easier application deployment and management  "
+title: "Kubernetes 1.2: Even more performance upgrades, plus easier application deployment and management"
 date: 2016-03-17
 slug: kubernetes-1.2-even-more-performance-upgrades-plus-easier-application-deployment-and-management
 url: /blog/2016/03/Kubernetes-1-2-Even-More-Performance-Upgrades-Plus-Easier-Application-Deployment-And-Management
 ---
+**Author:** David Aronchick (Google)

-Today we released Kubernetes 1.2.
+Today the Kubernetes project released Kubernetes 1.2.
 This release represents significant improvements for large organizations building distributed systems.
 Now with over 680 unique contributors to the project, this release represents our largest yet.

 From the beginning, our mission has been to make building distributed systems easy and accessible for all.
 With the Kubernetes 1.2 release we’ve made strides towards our goal by increasing scale, decreasing latency and overall simplifying the way applications are deployed and managed.
 Now, developers at organizations of all sizes can build production scale apps more easily than ever before.&nbsp;

-### What’s new:&nbsp;
+## What’s new

 - **Significant scale improvements**.
 Increased cluster scale by 400% to 1,000 nodes and 30,000 containers per cluster.
-- **Simplified application deployment and management**.&nbsp;
+- **Simplified application deployment and management**.

   - Dynamic Configuration (via the ConfigMap API) enables applications to pull their configuration when they run rather than packaging it in at build time.&nbsp;
   - Turnkey Deployments (via the Beta Deployment API) let you declare your application and Kubernetes will do the rest.
 It handles versioning, multiple simultaneous rollouts, aggregating status across all pods, maintaining application availability and rollback.&nbsp;